helnama/SCT_CS_3/README.md

-# SCT_CS_3
+# Password Strength Checker

-The script evaluates the strength of a password based on common security criteria.
-It helps users understand whether their password is Weak, Moderate, or Strong, encouraging better password hygiene.
+A simple Python script to check the strength of a password based on:
+- Length (minimum 8 characters)
+- Uppercase letters
+- Lowercase letters
+- Numbers
+- Special characters

+## Usage

+Run the script with Python 3:

+python3 password_checker.py
+Enter a password when prompted, and the program will tell you if it is:
+- Weak ️
+- Moderate
+- Strong
+Example
+Enter a password to check: Abc12345!
+Strength: Strong